pedrominicz/pedrominicz.github.io/.done/unification-in-75-lines-of-haskell.hs.md

 ---
-permalink: /fuse
 layout: default
+permalink: /unification-in-75-lines-of-haskell
+title: Unification in 75 lines of Haskell
 ---

-# Unification in 75 lines of Haskell

 Unification is key for type inference algorithms and is used as a computational primitive in logic programming languages such as Prolog or [μKanren][1].
 A simple unification algorithm is easy to implement and gives great insight.
 In this post we will implement unification in about 75 lines of Haskell.